 Recording tech and the way we listen to music has come a long way in the last few decades.

 Professional level recording is no longer something restricted solely to those who have access to a studio or a big set up-anyone can do it.
-Cell phones have allowed for recording video and audio on the go anywhere, anytime and at professional quality.
+Cell phones and extra equipment have allowed for recording video and audio on the go anywhere, anytime and at professional quality.
 Social media and the Internet have also given us access to so much more content, connecting us to people all over the world.
 The next step?
 Music in binaural audio.

 watch with headphones to hear in 3D audio, just like the drummer heard it when recording

 Binaural audio, a technology on the rise is changing the way we record the world.
 It’s also changing the way we make music.
 Binaural audio is 3D sound, the sound in the space identical to the way we hear it, and is a great way for artists and storytellers to get their vision out there.